ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_security_policy/guide.en-ie.md

 ## Objective

-With OVHcloud email services, you can create professional email addresses.
+With OVHcloud email services, you can create Email Pro addresses.
 In order to secure this environment, you can manage the global security settings of your email accounts.

 **Find out how to manage the security policy of your email service.**